 Enterprise Information Integration (EII)

-This layer shields the consuming applications and business users from the complexities of connecting to disparate source systems having different formats, interfaces, and semantics.
-In other words, EII is a data integration approach that allows developers and business users alike to treat a range of data sources as if they were one database and present the incoming data in new ways.
+This layer shields the consuming applications and business users from the complexities of connecting to multiple source systems having different formats, interfaces, and semantics.
+In other words, EII is a data integration approach that allows developers and business users to treat a range of data sources as if they were one database.
+This technology enables them to present incoming data in new ways.

-Unlike batch ETL, EII can easily handle real-time data integration and delivery use-cases, allowing business users to consume fresh data for data analysis and reporting.
+Unlike batch ETL, EII can easily handle real-time data integration and delivery use cases, allowing business users to consume fresh data for data analysis and reporting.

 Enterprise Data Replication (EDR)

-While both EDR and ETL involve bulk movement of data, EDR is different because it does not involve any data transformation or manipulation.
+While EDR and ETL involve bulk movement of data, EDR is different because it does not involve any data transformation or manipulation.

 In addition to these three key data integration technologies, enterprises with complex data management architectures also use Enterprise Application Integration (EAI), Change Data Capture (CDC), and other event-based and real-time technologies to keep up with the data needs of their business users.

 Are you looking to implement an automated data integration platform for your business?
-Learn in detail about how Astera can help you take advantage of these data integration techniques and create an agile data ecosystem, get in touch with our support department at [email protected] and find out which data integration approach works for your use-case, or download a free trial of Centerprise and get started right away!
+Learn in detail about how Astera can help you take advantage of these data integration techniques and create an agile data ecosystem, get in touch with our support department at [email protected] and find out which data integration approach works for your use case, or download a free trial of Centerprise and get started right away!